In [1]:

 I'm not going to tell you about every single Python feature in class!

-Advice from last semester's students¶
+Advice from last year's students¶

 Practice really helps!
 I think most of the concepts are really easy to understand, but its the details that are hard to remember.
 As a data scientist, in practice you wouldn't want to look up every little thing, so practice will help in memorizing the "language" of this class and the concepts as well.